 We are a group of regular people living in the City of San Diego utilizing home-sharing sites such as AirBNB, VRBO, and many others list private rooms, couches, or our entire homes online to share with other people when they come to town.

 Our alliance was established in January 2015 to lobby our local politicians in the City of San Diego to create beneficial, meaningful, and clear regulations for home-sharing & short term rentals.
 Read more about why we came into existence here.

 We have established our website to provide information to other hosts, city politicians, our neighbors, and the public about home sharing and short term rentals, the benefits they bring to San Diego, current regulations that affect hosts, and proposed changes to municipal and tax laws.

 Savings Renting A Private Room via Home Sharing vs Hotel

 A short-term rental is defined by the City of San Diego as any living space that is rented for less than 30 days.

 Hosts are individuals who choose to list all or a portion of their home as available to share with another individual.
-For most of our members, they list their homes on online services such as AirBNB, VRBO, etc. to connect with individuals looking for a place to stay in San Diego with a more intimate connection with locals.
+Most of the STRASD members list their homes on online services such as AirBNB, VRBO, etc. to connect with individuals looking for a place to stay in San Diego with a more intimate connection with locals.

 Guests are typically looking for a “local, intimate” experience that corporate, commercial hotels can’t provide – they want to meet new people, make new friends, experience the best our city has to offer, and also mitigate the financial burden that staying with a commercial, corporate hotel/motel would entail.